Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

-While cases of poisoning due to ingestion of birth control pills are rare, it is advisable to keep your dog under observation if they have eaten your pills and to call the veterinarian at the slightest doubt.
+While cases of poisoning due to ingestion of birth control pills are rare, it is advisable to call the veterinarian for advice and keep your dog under observation if they have eaten your pills.
 Also, try to determine the type and how many pills they ingested to give the vet as many details as possible.
 In most cases, veterinarians will want to make sure that the pills do not contain iron and that your dog did not eat the packaging.
 If your pet also ate the packaging, it may get stuck in the intestine and lead to complications.
-Depending on how many and the type of pills that your dog ate (and whether they also ingested the packaging), the vet will prescribe a treatment.
+Depending on how many and the type of pills that your dog ate (and whether they also ingested the packaging), the vet will recommend appropriate treatment.

 See Also: